Want to strike fear into the heart of a brand-new online business owner? Ask them how to build a homepage that works for their online business.

 Here’s a quick video that I art directed for Copyblogger which explains exactly what cornerstone pages do:

-Job #3: Create a homepage that encourages visitors to stay connected via email
+Job #3: Build a homepage that encourages visitors to stay connected via email

 The lifeblood of any online business is our email list.
 We all know this!
 That’s why we need to make growing our list the third big focus of our homepage.